axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/dashboard/new-dashboard-case-widget.rst

             "columns": [
                {
-                  "field": "state",
+                  "field": "state"
-                  "filterList": ["OPEN","DONE","DESTROYED"]
                }
+            ],
+            "filters" : [
+               {
+                  "field" : "state",
+                  "values" : [ "DESTROYED", "DONE", "OPEN" ],
+                  "operator" : "in",
+                  "type" : "standard"
+               }
             ]
          }
       ..

-      This column only accepts a list of case business state names as the filter condition.
+      This column only accepts a list of case business state names as the filter value.
+The available filter operator is ``in``.
-      If you define a list of business states in ``filterList``, the case widget will only show cases that have business states listed in ``filterList``.

       Refer to :dev-url:`Case business states </doc/|version|/public-api/ch/ivyteam/ivy/workflow/caze/CaseBusinessState.html>` for available case business states.